Gas grills are by far the most common type of grill found in backyards around the world.

 There are pros and cons with each of these materials:

 - Cast iron retains heat well, and is sturdy.
 For these reasons it has long been the ‘go to’ material when it comes to grill grates.

 - For cooking low and slow it is fine, but if you are looking at purchasing a gas grill, low and slow might not be your the way you plan to cook most of the time.

-- If you are wanting to get a good sear on your food cast iron might not be the best choice.
+- If you are wanting to get a good sear on your food this might not be the best choice.
 Because it is chunky, it will block the heat from reaching the surface of the meat, leaving grill marks rather than searing the entire surface of the food.

 - There is also some upkeep with cast iron as far as seasoning goes which other materials do not require.

-- As with cast iron, these grates retain heat really well which means dark grill grate marks, leaving the rest of the meat’s surface underdeveloped flavorwise by the time you have to take it off.
+- These grates retain heat really well which means dark grill grate marks, leaving the rest of the meat’s surface underdeveloped flavorwise by the time you have to take it off.

-- They are easier to look after than cast iron as they do not require seasoning.
+- They are easier to look after as they do not require seasoning.
 They can crack if they are dropped (and your foot will cop it as well).
 If they are cracked, they can rust out.

-- The upside of porcelain coating is that it is easier to care for than cast iron.
+- The upside of porcelain coating is that it is easier to care for.
 Just be careful not to drop the grates and crack the coating.
 Also, be mindful not to scrub these grates too harshly when cleaning up.

 There are some grill grate options out there that allow for a great seer.
 Cast aluminum hard anodized GrillGrates can be put on top of your current grill grates, or you can take out your grill grates and pop these in instead.